 ‘While I do not think I actually like insects, Maybugs came with a wealth of stories – if the flight path is erratic, the destination is fascinating.
 I have learned respect and at times, felt an odd affection for my fellow traveller.’
 (Phoebe Caldwell – Maybugs and Mortality)

-See other title by author Phoebe Caldwell here.
+See other titles by author Phoebe Caldwell here.